project-stacker/project-stacker.github.io/docs/reference/stacker_file.md

 #### `prerequisites`

-If the `prerequisites` list is present under the `config` key, stacker will make sure to build all the layers in the stacker.yaml files found at the paths contained in the list.
+If the `prerequisites` list is present under the `config` key, stacker will make sure to build all the images in the stacker.yaml files found at the paths contained in the list.
 In this way, stacker supports building multiple stacker.yaml files in the correct order.